 - Health care regionalization and birth outcomes (with Johan Vikström and Petter Lundborg)

 - Paternity leave and family outcomes (with Arizo Karimi)

 - Recessions, Suicides and Local Inequality (with Arnaud Chevalier)

-- Forward-Looking Behavior in the Private Health Insurance Market (with Martin Karlsson and Simon Decker)
+- Premium refunds and forward-looking behavior (with Martin Karlsson and Simon Decker)

-- Economic Uncertainty, Occupation and Mental Health (with Sonja Kassenböhmer and Daniel Kamhöfer)
+- Economic Uncertainty and Mental Health (with Sonja Kassenböhmer and Daniel Kamhöfer)

-- Sex Differences in Prevention and the Morbidity-Mortality Paradox (with Per Johansson and Patric Hägglund)
+- Sex Differences in Prevention and the Morbidity-Mortality Paradox (with Per Johansson)

 +49 (0)201 183-6326